miladDarani/moving_panorama/readme.md

-A very lightweight moving panorama genrator with option to add heading and control functions.
+A very lightweight moving panorama genrator for Wordpress.
+Options to add heading and other control functions.

 * Instruction *